evolutics/zero-downtime-deployments-with-podman/README.md

    podman stop hi-0
    ```

-   Testing with `curl localhost:8080` should now return "Hi from _B_".
-With
+   With that, the update is done.

-   that, the update is deployed.
+   Test it: `curl localhost:8080` returns "Hi from _B_" now.

-You can clean up above experiments with
+You can tear down the demo resources with

 ```bash
 podman rm --force hi-0 hi-1 reverse-proxy